josue-rojas/job-search/README.md

-# job-notifier
+# job-searches
-Scrape for new jobs and notify when new ones are found
+Scrape for new jobs and display them on a react web page

 # Requirements
 - [sqlite ](https://www.sqlite.org)